Here’s the planning process you need to take action and implement the steps along your path to the right career as a lawyer.

 Commit to staying mindful to reflect on outcomes as you take the steps you’ve planned.
 You’ll learn new information, experience new feelings, and adapt accordingly as you evaluate your progress.
 You can only choose to test out the best practices and innovative solutions if your brain generates the idea, so observe and engage your world.

 ACTION STEPS CHECKLIST.
-This workbook will guide you through activities in two parts: Your Position and Your Move.
+This workbook will guide you through activities in four parts: Your Vision, SMART Goals, Action Plans, and Accountability Plans.

 ▢ Create your Vision Statement.

 ▢ Draft your SMART Goals and Action Plans.